-This Charity originated nearly 100 years ago, in 1879, the then Vicar of Birchington, the Rev. J. P. Alcock, (who was the first Vicar of Birchington, as until 1871 Birchington was part of the ecclesiastical parish of Monkton), Major Morrison Bell, and a few other prominent gentlemen of Birchington agreed that the village needed a community centre.
-As a result the Rev. Alcock, Major Morrison Bell, and a Mr. C. Moore (who was the People's Churchwarden) borrowed the sum of £500 on mortgage from a Mr. R. White, and purchased the property which became known as the Institute, to be a village centre - the first community centre in Birchington.
+The Charity originated nearly 100 years ago, in 1879, when the Vicar (the first Vicar of Birchington as until 1871 Birchington was part of the ecclesiastical parish of Monkton).
+Major Morrison Bell and a few other prominent gentlemen of Birchington agreed that the village needed a community centre.
+As a result, the Rev. Alcock, Major Bell and A Mr. C. Moore (who was the peoples' Churchwarden) borrowed the sum of £500 on a mortgage from a Mr. R. White, and purchased the property which became known as the Institute, to be a village centre - the first community centre in Birchington.

 This Institute was situated in the Square behind what is now Colin Beckley's Sweetmarket.
-The sweet shop originally was the Caretaker's house but later became the Church Verger's house.
-Access to the Institute was from the Square by a narrow passageway by the side of the Caretaker's house.
+The sweetshop originally was the caretaker's house, but later became the Church Verger's house.
+Access to the Institute from the Square was by a narrow passage way by the side of the caretaker's house.